 Career and Technology Studies (CTS)

 Career and Technology Studies (CTS) allows high school students to explore interests outside of the core courses.
 Many CTS courses provide skills for student to achieve success in the workplace or in post-secondary.
-Whether it is lifestyle and trade skills such as Foods, Fashion and Construction; hobby and freelance skills such as Digital Media and Graphic Design and Photography; or technology skills such as Computing Science, Robotics and Design needed for post-secondary, there is something for everyone!
+Whether it is lifestyle and trade skills such as Foods, Fashion and Construction; Digital Media and Graphic Design skills such as and Photography and Graphic Design; or technology skills such as Computing Science, Robotics and Design needed for post-secondary, there is something for everyone!

 CTS Modules vs. Course Units